By Mark Carey

 THE FUTURE OF CANCEL CULTURE AT WORK

-(a) All persons within the jurisdiction of the United States shall have the same right in every State and Territory to make and enforce contracts, to sue, be parties, give evidence, and to the full and equal benefit of all laws and proceedings for the security of persons and property as is enjoyed by white citizens, and shall be subject to like punishment, pains, penalties, taxes, licenses, and exactions of every kind, and to no other.
+(a) All persons within the jurisdiction of the United States shall have the same right in every State and Territory to make and enforce contracts, to sue, be parties, give evidence, and to the full and equal benefit of all laws and proceedings for the security of persons and property as is enjoyed by white citizens, and shall be subject to like punishment, pains, penalties, taxes, licenses, and exactions of every kind, and no other.

 (b) For purposes of this section, the term make and enforce contracts includes the making, performance, modification, and termination of contracts, and the enjoyment of all benefits, privileges, terms, and conditions of the contractual relationship.

-(c) The rights protected by this section are protected against impairment by nongovernmental discrimination and impairment under color of State law.
+(c) The rights protected by this section are protected against impairment by nongovernmental discrimination and impairment under color of State law.

 INDIVIDUAL LIABILITY FOR EMPLOYEES WHO PURSUE CANCEL CULTURE AT WORK